-North St. Paul City Council meetings are held on the first and third Tuesday of the month starting at 6:30 p.m. in the Council Chambers.
-Prior to the meeting, a City Council workshop takes place starting at 5:00 p.m. in the Sandberg Room on the second floor.
+North St. Paul City Council meetings are held on the first and third Tuesday of the month starting at 6:30 p.m. in the Council Chambers on second floor.
+Prior to the meeting, a City Council workshop takes place starting at 5:00 p.m. in the Sandberg Room on the second floor of City Hall.

 Agendas & Minutes